mlaursen/react-md/packages/dev-utils/README.md

 ### `dev-utils prepublish`

 The prepublish command is used with the `prepublishOnly` hook for npm.
-It will just make sure to run the all the tests for the packge with the coverage option followed by the build command.
+It will just make sure to run `clean` followed by `build` before publishing.